 awarded for individual research, faculty travel, equipment, salary, curriculum development, classroom activities, or non-Miami events.
-Supported events must be open to the public, and applicants must be full-time faculty
+Supported events must be open to the public, and applicants must be full-time faculty.

 To apply for funding, download the application form

 and read the guidelines carefully.
-Email your completed application as a Word or PDF attachment to email@example.com.
-Applications are due on August 28, 2020
+Email your completed application as a Word or PDF attachment to email@example.com

-.
+page for current deadlines.
 Requests for event or program support are reviewed by the center’s steering committee within several weeks of submission.